ahadjixenofontos/pres-data-intersections/PITCHME.md

 @title[Term origins]

-The term "data scientist" was coined in 2008, by DJ Patil and Jeff Hammerbacher.
+The term "data science" was coined in 1960, by Peter Naur, to refer to the application of data processing methods.

 Note:
 So let's go a little deeper into this data science phenomenon.
+In 1960, Peter Naur, a computer scientist, used it in a book that he wrote called Concise Survey of Computer Methods.
+It has since then taken on new meaning, picking up statistics on the way, though the work of Jeff Wu at the University of Michigan, who advocated for statistics to be renamed data science in the late nineties.

 +++